So it’s no surprise that another drug, Tramadol, has been popping up in medical journals in recent years as a potential solution.

 What researchers have found

-In 2012 British researchers published a review of 5 studies into using tramadol to treat premature ejaculation.
+In 2012, British researchers published a review of 5 studies that had looked at Tramadol to treat premature ejaculation.
 Interestingly, they also attempted to explain how it actually works.

 They say that although it’s still not totally clear, there are two possible actions that occur.
 They explain that it works as a weak μ-opioid receptor agonist.
 But then go on to say that the more likely explanation is that it inhibits neuronal re-uptake of serotonin and norepinephrine.